SAP-samples/teched2025-AD165/README.md

 ## Exercises

 > [!NOTE]
-> For the SAP TechEd 2025 session we have already prepared the landscape with **SAP Build Work Zone, standard edition**, **SAP Build Code** and the **Cloud Foundry Runtime**.
+> For the SAP TechEd 2025 session we have already prepared the landscape with **SAP Build Work Zone, advanced edition**, **SAP Build Code** and the **Cloud Foundry Runtime**.
 If following these exercises outside of SAP TechEd 2025, you need will need to set-up the enviornment first.

 - [Getting Started (Optional)](exercises/ex0/) - Learn about SAP Build Work Zone
 - [Exercise 1 - Build your Center of Excellence workspace](exercises/ex1/)